core-wg/oscore/draft-ietf-core-object-security.md

 # Introduction {#intro}

 The Constrained Application Protocol (CoAP) is a web application protocol, designed for constrained nodes and networks {{RFC7228}}.
 CoAP specifies the use of proxies for scalability and efficiency.
 At the same time CoAP {{RFC7252}} references DTLS {{RFC6347}} for security.
 Proxy operations on CoAP messages require DTLS to be terminated at the proxy.
 The proxy therefore not only has access to the data required for performing the intended proxy functionality, but is also able to eavesdrop on, or manipulate any part of the CoAP payload and metadata, in transit between client and server.
-The proxy can also inject, delete, or reorder packages without being protected or detected by DTLS.
+The proxy can also inject, delete, or reorder packages since they are no longer protected by DTLS.

 This document defines Object Security of CoAP (OSCOAP), a data object based security protocol, protecting CoAP message exchanges end-to-end, across intermediary nodes.
 An analysis of end-to-end security for CoAP messages through intermediary nodes is performed in {{I-D.hartke-core-e2e-security-reqs}}, this specification addresses the forwarding case.
 In addition to the core features defined in {{RFC7252}}, OSCOAP supports Observe {{RFC7641}} and Blockwise {{RFC7959}}.